 The Yeshiva staff maintain close contact with the reintegrating school to ensure a successful experience for the Yeshiva student.

-Reintegrating students participate in Reintegration Group at TDS when indicated.
+Reintegrating students participate in the Knapp School Reintegration Group when indicated.
 Shared discussions and activities with reintegrating peers can help improve educational skills including social interactions, appropriate teacher relationships, study responsibilities, and parental support.

 Transition